IMSterling/adversarial/README.md

 </p>

+## Hardware
+This code supports multi-threading and is both cpu and gpu compatable.
+In config.gin specify 'cpu' to run on a cpu, 'cuda' to run on any available gpu or 'cuda:[gpu number]' to run on a specific gpu.
+The code runs on macOS and linux.

 ## Requirements

 Python 3.7 or later with all `requirements.txt` dependencies installed.
 To install all dependencies run:
 ```bash
 $ pip install -U -r requirements.txt
 ```
-## Hardware
-This code supports multi-threading and can be run on either a cpu or a gpu.
-In config.gin specify 'cpu' to run on a cpu, 'cuda' to run on any available gpu or 'cuda:[gpu number]' to run on a specific gpu.
-The code runs on macOS and linux.

 ## Patch Training
 - Set the main logic command in config.gin to 'train'